Antarctic Helicopter Accidents

 On 17 December 2011, two Bo105s of HeliService International, D-HANT and D-HLSZ were operating from the German polar research ship Polarstern.
-In their report (only available in German), the BFU describe how the aircraft made a precautionary landing before pressing on before encountering whiteout conditions.
+In their report (only available in German), the BFU describe how the aircraft made a precautionary landing before pressing on and encountering whiteout conditions.

 The same operator, flying from the same ship had a fatal accident in the Antarctic in 2008.

 UPDATE 17 December 2015: See also our article: Canadian Coast Guard Helicopter Arctic Accident: CFIT, Survivability and More

 Aerossurance are highly experienced in helicopter safety, contracting for and oversight of specialist air operations and in accident analysis.
 For aviation advice you can trust, contact us at: email@example.com